Medical Payments Coverage (MedPay): What It Is and Who Needs It

 Is MedPay Required in Your State?

-MedPay is required in only a handful of states.
-Here's how state requirements break down:
+MedPay is required in only two states.
+Here's how state requirements break down as of 2026:

 State Requirement